scooter-dangle/iterable/README.markdown

 Current status (as of 2012 01 22)
 ---------------------------------

-This gem has **extremely** limited functionality and is still under development: don't use it for anything!
-To see what it does, look at the spec - especially the complex and nested iteration blocks.
+This gem is still under development: don't use it for anything!
+To see what it does, look at the specs - especially those for complex and nested iteration.
 Every spec currently passes (and I think I've covered every method at least once).

 Motivation
 ----------